 Let’s start with the assumption that you might not be able to avoid a ransomware attack.
 But you can do everything in your power to make the life of attackers more difficult, placing obstacles in the way of a threat actor to buy time.
 The longer it takes for a potential attacker to reach the target, the better the chances for a timely detection and response.

-For starters, assess your organization’s security from a layered perspective, providing protection from the core and upward – i.e., designing independent security controls for your assets, for the network layer, for the application layer, etc. Each layer should have its own security controls that are strong enough to keep attackers at bay: procedural controls such as incident response processes, management oversight, and security awareness training – and technical controls such as user authentication (login), logical access controls (see below), Endpoint Protection software, and firewalls.
+For starters, conduct a cyber security risk assessment reviewing your organization’s security from a layered perspective, providing protection from the core and upward – i.e., designing independent security controls for your assets, for the network layer, for the application layer, etc. Each layer should have its own security controls that are strong enough to keep attackers at bay: procedural controls such as incident response processes, management oversight, and security awareness training – and technical controls such as user authentication (login), logical access controls (see below), Endpoint Protection software, and firewalls.

 2. Exercise user access restrictions